vecisf/SU-CompBio.github.io/_posts/2018-11-13-stipendium-hungaricum-call-for-applications.md

 with “Stipendium Hungaricum Fellowship – Mutation variation” in the subject, by no later than 16th of December, 2018.

-The expected deadline for the fellowship application is 15th of January, 2019.
+The deadline for the fellowship application is 15th of January, 2019.
 Selected candidate(s) will be fully supported during the application procedure.

 ## Additional information